danb35/freenas-iocage-nextcloud/README.md

 * POOL_PATH is the path for your data pool.
 * TIME_ZONE is the time zone of your location, in PHP notation--see the [PHP manual](http://php.net/manual/en/timezones.php) for a list of all valid time zones.
 * HOST_NAME is the fully-qualified domain name you want to assign to your installation.
 You must own (or at least control) this domain, because Let's Encrypt will test that control.
-* DNS_CERT and STANDALONE_CERT determine which method will be used to validate domain control for Let's Encrypt.
+* DNS_CERT, STANDALONE_CERT, and NO_CERT determine which method will be used to validate domain control for Let's Encrypt (or, in the case of NO_CERT, indicate that you don't want to use SSL at all).
 One **and only one** of these must be set to 1.
+* CERT_EMAIL is the email address Let's Encrypt will use to notify you of certificate expiration.
+Mandatory unless you've set NO_CERT=1.
 * DNS_PLUGIN: If DNS_CERT is set, DNS_PLUGIN must contain the name of the DNS validation plugin you'll use with Caddy to validate domain control.
 See the [Caddy documentation](https://caddyserver.com/docs) under the heading of "DNS Providers" for the available plugins, but omit the leading "tls.dns.".
 For example, to use Cloudflare, set `DNS_PLUGIN="cloudflare"`.
 * DNS_ENV: If DNS_CERT is set, DNS_ENV must contain the authentication credentials for your DNS provider.
 See the [Caddy documentation](https://caddyserver.com/docs) under the heading of "DNS Providers" for further details.
 For Cloudflare, you'd set `DNS_ENV="CLOUDFLARE_EMAIL=foo@bar.baz CLOUDFLARE_API_KEY=blah"`.
-* CERT_EMAIL is the email address Let's Encrypt will use to notify you of certificate expiration.

 In addition, there are some other options which have sensible defaults, but can be adjusted if needed.
 These are: